amd/HPCTrainingDock/README.md

 ## 2.2 Training Enviroment Install on Bare System

-In this section, we provide instrucitons on how to install AMD GPU software on a bare system.
+In this section, we provide instructions on how to install AMD GPU software on a bare system.
 This is achieved with the same set of scripts used for the setup of the container, except that instead of being called from within a Dockerfile, they are called from a top level script that does not require the use of Docker.
 There is however a script called `test_install.sh` that will run a Docker container to test the bare system install.

 To test the bare system install, do: